What is the Root Cause of Teeth Wear?

 - Small mouth opening causing breathing difficulties.

-- Attrition which is the reason of physiological tooth to tooth contact and occurs most commonly on the chewing surfaces and edges of front teeth.
+Teeth attrition is physiological tooth to tooth contact and occurs most commonly on the chewing surfaces and edges of front teeth.
 Teeth grinding and clenching due to stress and anxiety accelerate attrition related tooth wear.
+Teeth clenching can also be a sign of sleep apnea or a bad bite.
 Tooth height decreases and biting surfaces become flattened,

 The management of worn down teeth due to tooth surface loss depends solely on the accurate and timely diagnosis of the exact cause behind the problem.
 Worn down teeth due to erosive wear cannot be managed through treatment planning for the prevention of abrasive tooth wear.
 Various steps for exact diagnosis involve,